scriptnetwork/script-4/README.md

-# Script Blockchain Ledger Protocol
+# Script-4 - The script.tv blockchain

 The Script Blockchain Ledger is a Proof-of-Stake decentralized ledger designed for the video streaming industry.
 It powers the Script token economy which incentives end users to share their redundant bandwidth and storage resources,